-On Friday Google admitted that its Street View Cars had collected snippets of private data from around the world.
-Saying that it’s camera cars had mistakenly collected samples of payload data from open (i.e. non-password-protected) WiFi networks.
-Even though Google says they never used that data in any of their products.
+On Friday, Google admitted that its Street View Cars had collected snippets of private data from around the world.
+The company revealed that its camera cars had mistakenly collected samples of payload data from open (i.e., non-password-protected) WiFi networks.
+Even though Google says they never used that data in any of their products, the revelation has raised significant privacy concerns.

-Google says only fragments of payload data was captured:
+Google says only fragments of payload data were captured:

 because: our cars are on the move; someone would need to be using the network as a car passed by; and our in-car WiFi equipment automatically changes channels roughly five times a second.

-Google also stated that information and data on secure, password-protected WiFi networks was not collected.
+Google also stated that information and data on secure, password-protected WiFi networks were not collected.

 Via NYT